About Ozone & Odor Elimination

 The general public learns about ozone in two different ways.
 The first is the protective ozone layer in the upper atmosphere that helps to reduce the amount of ultra-violet light that strikes the earth, keeping our planet cooler.
-This natural layer of O3 has gradually been depleted as a result of specific pollutants such as aerosols and the older refrigerant gases.
+This beneficial layer of O3 has gradually been depleted as a result of specific pollutants such as aerosols and the older refrigerant gases.

 This depletion is sometimes referred to as “holes in the ozone layer” and is also a contributor to skin cancer because too much UV light is now getting through.
 Steps have been taken over the past 20 years by governments to reduce these pollutants and there are hopeful signs that the ozone layer is making a slow comeback.

 The second way we learn about O3 is the ground level ozone that develops in polluted cities.
 Automobiles and industry pollute the air through exhaust emissions.
 When ultra-violet (UV) light from the sun strikes these emissions, ozone is created as one of the byproducts.
 Burning fossil fuel creates many other pollutants as well, but ozone is the easy to measure and used as an overall indicator of the pollution.